 These are disturbing and, unfortunately, familiar scenarios for many who care for loved ones with Alzheimer’s disease or another form of dementia.
 It’s not uncommon for people with dementia to exhibit paranoid or delusional thinking or, in some cases, to experience hallucinations.

-Approximately 30 percent of people with dementia may develop delusions at some stage of the disease.
-The incidence may be even higher among certain groups.
+Approximately 44 percent of people with dementia may develop delusions at some stage of the disease.
+The number may be even higher among certain groups.

 When paranoia, delusions, or hallucinations occur, it can be traumatic for caregivers.
 These behaviors are not only difficult to handle at a practical level, but they can be very hurtful at an emotional level.